ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 "Honorable."

-"Why aren't you going home you look tired."
+"Why aren't you going home?
+You look tired."
 Alex asked and sipped at his coffee.

-"My parents need a little free time."
+"My parents need a little alone time."

 "Living at home sucks."